innolitics/rdm/rdm/init_files/documents/software_design_specification.md

 # Purpose

-The purpose of this document is to describe *how* the {{ system.project_name }} {{ system.release_id }} software shall fulfill the software requirements.
-It discusses the environment that that software will run in, the software system's architecture, functional specifications associated with each software requirement, and user interface mockups.
+This document describes *how* {{ system.project_name }} shall fulfill the requirements described in the software requirements specification.
+It discusses the computation hardware the software will be expected run on, the software system's architecture, functional specifications associated with each software requirement, and user interface mockups.

-This document is written primarily for software and hardware engineers working on {{ system.project_name }}, who have the source code available in addition to this document.
+It is written primarily for engineers working on {{ system.project_name }}, who have the source code available, in addition to this document.

 [[The legacy Software option of 62304:4.4 is not in use here.]]
 # Scope

-The scope of this SDS applies in its entirety to the {{ system.project_name }} {{ system.release_id }} product.
+This document applies to {{ system.project_name }} release {{ system.release_id }}.

 # Definitions